scriptrdotio/identity/README.md

 - Can be called from Add or Edit panels
 - Params: name*, update (set to true when updating 'renaming' the name of the group), newName (the new name of the group), devices (the devices sent from the widget), originalDevices (the original devices that were saved in this group), updateDevices (set to false when the original devices are the same of the devices sent from the widget)

-### Export Devices / Groups
+### Export Devices or Users
 ##### API
 ###### identity/api/reports/scheduleExport
 - Used for exporting devices or groups in CSV format
-- The content of the grid is exported in addition to all device attributes (in the case of devices export)
+- The content of the grid is exported in addition to all devices/users attributes (in the case of devices/users export)
 - Calling this API using POST:
 	- Schedule a long job to build the CSV file
-	- Params: gridType* (passed from the frontend, value is either device or group), queryFilter (in case the user wants to export only their search results)
+	- Params: gridType* (passed from the frontend, value is either device or user), queryFilter (in case the user wants to export only their search results)
 - Calling using GET:
 	- Checks on the job that was scheduled
 	- Params: scriptHandleId*